 The Company does not use derivative instruments to hedge exposures to cash flow, market or foreign currency risks.
 The Company evaluates all of its financial instruments to determine if such instruments are derivatives or contain features that qualify as embedded derivatives.
 For derivative financial instruments that are accounted for as liabilities, the derivative instrument is initially recorded at its fair value and is then re-valued at each reporting date, with changes in the fair value reported in the consolidated statements of operations.
 For stock-based derivative financial instruments, the Company uses the Black-Scholes option valuation model to value the derivative instruments at inception and on subsequent valuation dates.
-The conversion feature embedded within Company's convertible note payable does not have fixed settlement provisions as the conversion price may be lowered if the Company issues securities at lower prices in the future.
-The Company was required to include the reset provisions in order to protect the note holder from the potential dilution associated with future financings.
+The conversion feature embedded within Company's convertible note payable does not have fixed settlement provisions as the conversion price varies based on the trading price of the Company's common stock and the potential number of common shares to be issued upon conversion is indeterminable up to a maximum of 120,000 shares of common stock.
 Accordingly, the conversion feature has been recognized as a derivative instrument.
-Although the Company determined the conversion feature includes an implied downside protection feature, it performed a Monte-Carlo simulation and concluded that the difference in value of the embedded conversion between the Monte-Carlo simulation and the Black-Scholes valuation model is de minimus and the use of the Black-Scholes valuation model is a reasonable method to value the conversion feature.
+Although the Company determined the conversion feature includes an implied downside protection feature, it performed a Monte-Carlo simulation and concluded that the difference in value of the embedded conversion between the Monte-Carlo simulation and the Black-Scholes valuation model is de minimis and the use of the Black-Scholes valuation model is considered to be a reasonable method to value the conversion feature.
 The classification of derivative instruments, including whether such instruments should be recorded as liabilities or as equity, is evaluated at the end of each reporting period.
 Derivative instrument liabilities are classified in the balance sheet as current or non-current based on whether or not net-cash settlement of the derivative instrument could be required within 12 months of the balance sheet date.
-See Note 5.
+(See Note 5.)